 leaking.

-Site isolation has become much more important recent years, due to the CPU cache timing attacks called spectre and meltdown.
-In short, these attacks allow an attacker to read arbitrary locations in memory—including another frame’s data, if the two frames are in the same process—by measuring the time certain operations take.
+Site isolation has become much more important in recent years, due to the CPU cache timing attacks called spectre and meltdown.
+In short, these attacks allow an attacker to read arbitrary locations in memory—including another frame’s data, if the two frames are in the same process—by measuring the time certain CPU operations take.
 Placing sensitive content in different CPU processes (which come with their own memory address spaces) is a good protection against these attacks.

 That said, these kinds of timing attacks can be subtle, and